esmith443/Verizon-ONT-Bypass/README.md

 >
 > You will also then need to subsitue 192.168.1.100 and 192.168.1.0 to 192.168.2.100 and 192.168.2.0 for the below command.

+- You will need to run this command in the UDM PRO console.

     ```
     ip addr add dev eth9 local 192.168.1.100/24

     iptables -t nat -A POSTROUTING -o eth9 -d 192.168.1.0/24 -j SNAT --to 192.168.1.100
     ```

 ### Finding the VLAN
 - You may now plug in the fiber.
 - Navigate to the 192.168.1.1 address of the ONU.